DanShappir/Emit/README.md

 1. Install Bower: *npm install -g bower*
 2. Install the package: *bower install Emit*
-3. Referrence the file: *bower_components/Emit/js/emit.js*
+3. Reference the file: *bower_components/Emit/js/emit.js*

 ## Examples
 In addition to the examples included in this repository, there are several online: